Jonathan (2018 film)

 It had its world premiere at the Tribeca Film Festival on April 21, 2018.
-It was scheduled to be released on November 16, 2018, by Well Go USA.
+It was released on November 16, 2018, by Well Go USA.

 Summary

 The film explores the life of an individual with two identities; each functional for 12 hours each day.
 They communicate via recorded video messages.
-They are referred to as "brothers."
+They are referred to as "brothers".
 They live in New York City.
 Jonathan is a draftsman for an architect.
 John is a clerk in a law firm.
-Each works part time, and their circumstance is not known to the people they interact with.
+Each works part time and their circumstance is not known to the people they interact with.
 To sustain this life, they have agreed to follow a strict set of rules.
-Jonathan is more shy and reserved, while John is more lively and outgoing.
-Jonathan is "active" from 7 am to 7 pm, while John is "active" from 7 pm to 7 am.
+Jonathan is more shy and reserved while John is more lively and outgoing.
+Jonathan is "active" from 7 am to 7 pm while John is "active" from 7 pm to 7 am.
 This results in John's personality being more nightlife-oriented.
-A doctor, Dr. Nariman, has raised the abandoned Jonathan/John since birth, and she has planted a device in their brain to allocate the day equally.
+A doctor, Dr. Mina Nariman, has raised the abandoned Jonathan/John since birth and she has planted a device in their brain to allocate the day equally.
 She counsels each man separately.

 John secretly starts dating a girl, Elena.
 Suspicious, Jonathan hires a detective to spy on his other half.
 The girlfriend is seen as a betrayal and causes Jonathan to become jealous and angry, ultimately telling Elena never to come back.
 John, furious, disappears and stops making videos for Jonathan.